anhthi-deep-dive/FE_reactjs/docs/react/2. Hooks/useDeferredValue/_useDeferredValue.md

 # useDeferredValue

-useDeferredValue is a React Hook that lets you `defer updating a part of the UI`.
+useDeferredValue is a React Hook that lets you `defer updating a part of the UI` to keep showing the previous results.
 The useDeferredValue will `firstly render for the original data` (from Props or State) and `try another re-render` with the deferred value `after the first render is done`

 ```
   function SearchPage() {